 It is estimated that 91,270 new cases of melanomas will be diagnosed by the end of 2018 (about 55,150 in men and 36,120 in women).
 Here are some reasons why men are more at risk:

 - They spend more time in the sun throughout their lifetime

 - They’re more likely to have occupations that require them to be in an outdoor environment

 - Their skin care products such as lotions and creams do not come with sunblock as opposed to the vast amount for women on the market.

-For more information about skin cancer treatment and prevention, Parish Medical Center can help answer your questions and concerns.
+For more information about skin cancer treatment and prevention, Parrish Medical Center can help answer your questions and concerns.
 Our comprehensive cancer program is recognized by the Commission on Cancer (COC).
 We offer the latest treatments, advances, and services in cancer treatment and care.